roura356a/csk/intl.en-US/Solutions/Deep learning solution/Training/Use Arena to submit distributed TensorFlow training jobs.md

 -   [A cluster of Alibaba Cloud Container Service for Kubernetes \(ACK\) that contains GPU-accelerated nodes is created](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU management/GPU resource scheduling/Configure a Kubernetes GPU cluster to support GPU scheduling.md).
 -   [Nodes in the cluster can access the Internet](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Access the Kubernetes API server over the Internet.md).
 -   [The latest versions of the ack-arena add-on and the Arena client are installed](/intl.en-US/Solutions/Deep learning solution/Preparations/Install the latest version of Arena.md).
 -   A persistent volume claim \(PVC\) is created for the target ACK cluster and the datasets used in this topic are downloaded to the corresponding persistent volume \(PV\).
-For more information, see [Configure a shared NAS volume for training jobs](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared NAS volume for training jobs.md) or [Configure a shared CPFS volume](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md).
+For more information, see [Configure a shared NAS volume](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared NAS volume for training jobs.md) or [Configure a shared CPFS volume](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md).

 In this topic, the source training code is downloaded from a Git repository.
 The datasets are stored in a shared Network Attached Storage \(NAS\) volume that is mounted by using a PV and a PVC.
 In this example, a PVC that is named **training-data** is created.
 The PVC uses a shared PV.
 The datasets are stored in the tf\_data directory of the shared PV.